sachinsu/myblog/content/posts/dotnetstandard.md

 draft: false
 ---

-# Using .NET standard Assembly in both .NET core and .NET Framework

 ## Background
 One of the key project(s) at my current organization is developed on .NET 4.6.1.
 It is developed as [Modular Monolith](https://www.youtube.com/watch?v=5OjqD-ow8GE).
 As part of it's functionality, it supports different channels like Mobiles, Terminals and Web.
 For the *Web* channel, there was need to develop a Web application with,
 * High availability